FarmBot-Docs/farmbot-genesis/v1.5/Extras/mods/capture-and-use-rainwater.md

 ---
 title: "Capture and Use Rainwater"
 slug: "capture-and-use-rainwater"
-excerpt: "DIY instructions for installing and using a rain barrel in conjunction with FarmBot"
+description: "DIY instructions for installing and using a rain barrel in conjunction with FarmBot"
 ---

 * toc